YAOMVP/Software-testing/README.md

 Reviewing the code is static testing, black box testing and white box testing are dynamic testing.
 (We are providing input and waiting for output.
 So white box testing is dynamic testing.)

 - Grey-box testing: It is a software technique to test a software product.
 That mixes white box and black box testing.
-If I am opening a page in a website and this page doesn't show up, I am performing black-box testing, but I need to know the reason why this page can not be opened.So in this case, I might use grey-box testing.I might, take the URL. open it using postman and see the response.
-OK, what is the response code, what is the body of teh response.
+If I am opening a page in a website and this page doesn't show up, but I need to know the reason why this page can not be opened.So in this case, I might use grey-box testing.I might, take the URL. open it using postman and see the response.
+OK, what is the response code, what is the body of the response.So here I am performing black-box testing, but I also used a white-box technique which is API testing.